lor95/cv_cer_project/README.md

 std::vector<double> distances;
 ```

-these objects respectively are the vector designed to contain one or more instances of the target identified in the frame, the vector containing the center of those same objects and the vector containing the distance of each target from camera.
-It follows that `dim(targets) = dim(centers) = dim(distances)`, because in each frame we have a center for every object, with related distance.
+these objects respectively are the vector designed to contain one or more instances of the target identified in the frame, the vector containing the center of those same objects, and the vector containing the distance of each target from camera.
+It follows that `dim(targets) = dim(centers) = dim(distances)`, because in each frame we have a center for every object, with the relative distance.

 ```cpp
 cascade.detectMultiScale(fgray, targets, 1.1, 5, ...);